Improving conversion through an optimised sales funnel

 Reflections

-I believe drop-off was driven more by lack of reassurance than form length.
-Introducing trust signals earlier had more impact than removing fields.
+I believe drop-off may be driven more by lack of reassurance than form length.
+Introducing trust signals earlier has more impact than removing fields.

 Data capture needs to be a priority